pdn4kd/pdn4kd.github.io/_drafts/mass_scale3.markdown

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 [Previously][mass_scale2], there was a limited comparison of our solar system with Kepler-62.
-But there are far more systems.
+But there are far more systems, and far more places to visit within a star system.

 How about the entirety (ish) of Sol, Kepler-62, and TRAPPIST-1?